pietersap/dataminds-azureML-tensorflow-face/readme.md

 ## 2.1 train.py

 Train.py **trains and saves the model**.
 Images are read from files on the shared directory of the compute target, faces are extracted with a cascade classifier and then these faces are used to train a model.
-Starting from a pretrained facenet model,we add an extra dense layer with softmax activation to classify our own images into 6 categories:
+Starting from a pretrained facenet model,we add an extra dense layer with softmax activation to classify our own images.
+You can add extra people by just adding extra folders of images.

-0. buscemi (Steve Buscemi)
-1. clooney (George Clooney)
-2. dicaprio (Leonardo Dicaprio)
-3. jennifer (Jennifer Aniston)
-4. pieter (myself)
-5. unknown

 Note: you can train with different people by adding more subfolders to the image folder.